 How To Engage in Politics Without Losing Your Soul

-When the political temperature rises, as it will with the 2012 presidential campaign, so does name-calling, character assassination, and confrontation.
+When the political temperature rises–as it does during elections especially–so does name-calling, character assassination, and confrontation.
 Even committed Christ-followers, unfortunately, get caught up in the partisan political whirlwind of the moment and join in the fight.
-We as Christians should engage in the ongoing debate in the political public square, but in doing so we must demonstrate a citizenship seasoned by God’s wisdom and love.
+However, as Christians we should engage in the ongoing debate in the political public square, but in doing so, we must demonstrate a citizenship seasoned by God’s wisdom and love.

 The title of this article is based on Jesus’ question in Mark 8:36, “What good is it for a man to gain the whole world, yet forfeit his soul?”
 (NIV).
 Over the years, I have watched many Christians zealously become active in partisan politics and actually “lose their souls.”
 That is, they lose their public uniquely Christian witness, act contrary to the fruit of the Holy Spirit; and become divisive agents within the church.

-Below are ten biblical guidelines to assist Christians to engage in the upcoming politics without “losing their souls.”
+Below are ten biblical guidelines to assist Christians to engage in politics without “losing their souls.”
+In other words, I think Christians should engage in the public square, but in a unique way based on biblical teaching.

 1 – Don’t equate the biblical kingdom of God with any human political party or nation.
 We must maintain the distinctiveness between God’s kingdom and the kingdoms of this world.
 We must never fuse the two (John 18:36; Matt.
 6:33).